 This course provides you with valuable, transferable skills which will improve your employment prospects and could potentially open up a range of future options for you, such as:

 - Seeking employment in the aerospace sector – one of the highest paid sectors in the area – particularly in aircraft decommissioning.

 - Following other career paths, such as trainee mechanic, sheet metal worker or roles in logistics, programme management, quality or administration, to name a few.

 - Applying for a Modern Apprenticeship.

-- Continuing in full-time education – after completing the ADP course, you will be eligible to apply for other relevant courses at Ayrshire College e.g. SVQ Performing Engineering Operations – Aeronautical or NC Aeronautical Engineering
+- Progressing to full-time education – after completing the ADP course, you will be eligible to apply for other relevant courses at Ayrshire College e.g. SVQ Performing Engineering Operations – Aeronautical or NC Aeronautical Engineering depending on previous qualifications.

 What facilities are there at the Training Centre?